tn3w/flask_Captchaify/README.md

   - A login website
   - A dark web page that simply needs to be secured a bit

-### Why should you use DDoSify if you host a Flask server?
+### Why should you use Captchaify if you host a Flask server?
 A quick and easy implementation allows even small websites or a small team of developers to quickly get robot protection.
 It also doesn't use third-party providers, which limits data collection from Google, Facebook and the creepy data brokers.[^4] Everything is open source, meaning you can rewrite the code yourself and perhaps make it more private.

 # Instructions